Fire safety problems delay new Berlin airport yet again

 Platzeck, who said he was "livid", expects the airport management to set a new date by next Monday.

+Keeping the two older airports open will cost about 15 million euros a month and airlines that have been selling tickets for flights from Berlin-Brandenburg for months face additional costs.

-The 2.5-billion-euro airport will replace Tegel in west Berlin and the old east Berlin airport of Schoenefeld to the southeast, and initially aims to attract up to 27 million passengers annually.
-The two existing airports, which are due to be shut down, will handle all flights until the new airport is ready.
+The 2.5-billion-euro airport initially aims to attract up to 27 million passengers annually, which will still make it about half the size of Germany's main airport in Frankfurt and less than a third of the world's busiest airport in Atlanta.

-The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place but it was doubtful whether they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.
+The airport's technical chief, Manfred Koertgen, said fire safety installations - notably smoke extractors - were in place he doubted that they could be operational, or passengers evacuated safely in an emergency, by the June 3 deadline.

 To avoid a repeat of the technical problems that hit the opening of Terminal 5 at London's Heathrow airport in 2008, the operator of all airports in Berlin, Flughafen Berlin Brandenburg GmbH FBB.L, has been rehearsing for opening day for months.